Conference Programme

 Led by: Caroline Rooney

-Before lunch, everyone will attend a round-table discussion on the theme of Building Connections, having a chance to have their voices heard and contribute to further breakdown of the theme in the afternoon.
+Before lunch, all attendees will take part in a round-table discussion on the theme Building Connections.
+This session offers a chance for everyone to share their perspectives and help shape the deeper exploration of the theme in the afternoon.

 Afternoon Programme

-- Damian Hillan, Senior Medical Social Worker, Haematology & Oncology, CHI at Crumlin
+- Claire Cullen, Medical Social Worker, Haematology & Oncology, CHI at Crumlin

 - Siobhan MacSweeney, Client Services Coordinator, Recovery Haven in Kerry